Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 November 2025 00.24.48 UTC
+- WIB: Senin, 17 November 2025 01.36.11 UTC
-- WITA: Senin, 17 November 2025 01.24.48 UTC
+- WITA: Senin, 17 November 2025 02.36.11 UTC
-- WIT: Senin, 17 November 2025 02.24.48 UTC
+- WIT: Senin, 17 November 2025 03.36.11 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: technology
+Kategori: motivational